NicoDiPiazza/NicoDiPiazza/README.md

 - 👋 Hi, I’m Nico Di Piazza, a young software engineer.
 - 👀 I’m interested in robotics engineering and web games.
 Machine learning is a side hobby.
-- 🌱 I’m currently learning about neural netwroks and web APIs.
+- 🌱 I’m currently learning about neural networks and web APIs.
-- 💞️ I’m looking to work/commissions.
+- 💞️ I’m looking for work/commissions.
 - 📫 How to reach me: email: nicodipiazza1@gmail.com
 - I like: dogs, pizza, and long romantic walks on the beach.